smadym/RoundTablePresentationSmadyMair/README.md

 Supplemental Materials for Concepts

-CreativeCodingFactSheet-SmadyMair - Copy.docx - Start of a document showing facts for project
+CreativeCodingFactSheet-SmadyMair.docx - Start of a document showing facts for project